jobellet/ADHDtools/README.md

    - In **Google Calendar** open **Settings → Import & export** and choose **Export** to download a ZIP containing your calendars.
 Extract the `.ics` file from it.
 2. Open the **Calendar** tool and click **Import ICS**.
 3. Select the `.ics` file and the events will appear in the list and be stored locally.

+Imported calendar events are converted into TaskStore entries using deterministic hashes based on the ICS UID and start time. `[FIX]` and `[FLEX]` tags set whether the scheduler treats them as fixed or flexible blocks.

 Only simple events are supported and nothing is uploaded anywhere.